OSF St. Anthony invites community to Children’s Health & Safety Safari

 • X-rays: How doctors see what’s wrong

-• Information on Internet safety, nutrition, asthma, burn and fire prevention
+• Information about Internet safety, nutrition, asthma, burn and fire prevention

 • Pain management and how to help your child when he or she is in pain

-• A child safety car seat inspection will be available from 10 a.m. to 2 p.m. at the State & Roxbury Center in front of the Medical Center
+• A child safety car seat inspection will be available from 10 a.m. to 1 p.m.

 Print This Article